Netflix/metaflow-docs/docs/metaflow/configuring-flows/introduction.md

 ### Introducing `Config`

-For *flow-level* use cases like this which require altering the behavior of the flow at the high level, its decorators in particular,
-Metaflow supports an object called `Config`.
+For use cases that require modifying the flow's behavior — particularly its decorators — Metaflow provides an object called `Config`.
 It complements artifacts and `Parameters` by allowing you to configure nearly everything about a flow before it starts executing:

 ![](/assets/config-scope.png)

-Use these questions during development to determine which construct to choose:
+The objects differ in their scope, in particular, when they are evaluated and persisted:

+- **An artifact** is persisted at the end of *a task*.
+A step can yield one or more tasks.

+- **A parameter** is persisted at the start of *a run*.
+A common use case is to use CLI options, UIs, or triggers to pass values to a run right before executing.
+Parameters can only be used within your step code.

+- **A config** is persisted when the flow is *deployed*.
+When using [a production scheduler such as Argo Workflows](/production/introduction), deployment happens when you call `create`.
+In the case of a local run, “deployment” happens just prior to the execution of the run.
+Think of “deployment” here as gathering all that is needed to run the flow.

+Unlike parameters, configs can be used more widely in your flow code, particularly, they can be used in step or flow level decorators as well as to set defaults for `Parameters`.

+### Which construct should I use?

+Here's an easy decision tree for choosing between artifacts, parameters, and configs:

  1. Do you want to alter the behavior of [a production deployment](/production/introduction) through a config file, disabling run-level changes ⟶ use `Config`.